MarkMoHR/LayerInbetween/README.md

 sh run_inverse.sh
 ```

 This script also includes several sub-processes.
-Finally, the output results of vector stroke correspondence for the complementary strokes are placed in `outputs/stroke_correspondence_results/[0inv]` folder.
+Finally, the output results of vector stroke correspondence for the complementary strokes are placed in the `outputs/stroke_correspondence_results/[0inv]` folder.

 ### Step 3: Combine Two Directions